tilde-lab/cifplayer/README.md

 In-browser ultra-fast and lightweight renderer of the [crystallographic information files (CIF)](https://en.wikipedia.org/wiki/Crystallographic_Information_File) and VASP POSCAR structures, written in a pure JavaScript.

-In a compiled form it is only one file ```player.html``` less than 300 Kb (90 Kb gzipped).
+In a compiled form it is only one file ```player.html``` about 450 Kb (100 Kb gzipped).
 See it [online](http://tilde-lab.github.io/player.html).
 Only browser is required.
 After the code is loaded, no internet connection is needed.

 Technical details
 ------

 The modular JavaScript approach based on [require.js](http://requirejs.org) is employed.
 Development layout is inside ```src``` folder.
 Dependencies are [three.js](https://github.com/mrdoob/three.js) and [math.js](http://mathjs.org), as manifested in ```deps``` folder.
 They are downloaded with the aid of Unix shell script ```prepare.sh```, and the needed parts are saved in the development layout.
 Compilation is done using ```build.sh``` script, invoking Google's Closure Compiler (which is shipped with [three.js](https://github.com/mrdoob/three.js), requires JVM).

-Integration in the other software
+Integration with the other software
 ------

 The file ```player.html``` can be embedded into the **iframe** HTML element.
 In this case, the parent webpage is checked, if it contains CIF or POSCAR file in the global variable **playerdata** as a string.
 If found, it is loaded and rendered.
 Additionally, supported files from anywhere on the web can be displayed.
 A file URL must be then passed via **_document.location.hash_** property (browser's address bar, after **#** symbol).
 However, if the file is served from another domain, the proxy for remote requests should be used.
 There are examples of PHP and Python proxies (not for production use) in ```src``` folder.
 Obviously, it is safer to serve supported files from the same domain.